ProcStack/procPromo_ShaderPack/README.md

 ---

 ### Creator's Notes
-My first shader pack for Minecraft, it's been quite a journey.
+My first shader pack for Minecraft v1.18.1, it's been quite a journey.
 <br>Since I had no footing for how to create for Optifine's environment, I looked towards 3 packs spcifically for learning from. *(Listed Below)*

 I wanted to create the backbone for a general purpose shader pack.
 Some sort of short term project that requires features for future shader pack dev.